 Online reviews help build trust among consumers.
 In addition, they help shoppers understand what makes your product or service stand out from the competition.
-A BrightLocal study reveals that nine out of 10 customers read product reviews before making a buying decision.
-You need genuine reviews to help convince your customers that what you’re selling is worth their money, whether they are buying something for themselves or a gift for someone else.
+According to a survey by Spiegel Research Center, 95% of shoppers read reviews before making a purchase.
+Your website needs genuine reviews to show customers that what you’re selling is worth their money, whether they are buying something for themselves or a gift for someone else.

-Here are a few tips to get reviews:
+Here are a few tips to get more customer reviews:

 - Offer an incentive in the form of loyalty points or discount coupons to current customers who write reviews; Adagio Teas rewards customers with five loyalty points for each review written, and it has helped them generate hundreds of reviews per product

 - You can also offer raffle entries to customers who leave product reviews; prizes may include gift certificates or best-selling items in your store to persuade shoppers to write a review

 - Use a customer loyalty program like Podium that makes it easy for employees to ask customers to leave reviews

 Overall, online sales and specifically mobile sales are becoming an increasingly large part of overall holiday sales.
 In 2019, Cyber Monday sales are expected to reach $8.2 billion.
 Cyber Monday is the busiest online shopping day of the year in the US but having an online and mobile strategy is important for keeping your sales strong throughout the holiday season and the year ahead.